Come unstuck in therapy

 Keeping an eye out for popular 'games people play' e.g. 'yes, but'; 'it's simple'; 'it's too good to be true'; 'if only' and / or 'why me.'

 Sometimes allowing myself to be cared for as a precursor to people allowing me to care for them.
+Engaging in parallel play and/or turn taking as preparation to surrender to each others influence.
+Reflecting each others experience in our actions.

 Reflecting on the session away from the session including through monthly clinical supervision.
 Identifying any possible dissociation.
 Sharing that reflection, demonstrating that the patient, and their experience, have a consistent place in our mind.

-If desired by the client persisting when it is not clear how therapy can help.
+If desired by the client, persisting when it is not clear how therapy can help.

 These changes may be seen as diluting our experiences in therapy.
 I think this is no coincidence.
 In my experience, to work, therapy has to 'feel real but not too real.'
 This difference allows for play instead of just drama.
 So the interactions in therapy are consequential but without the usual consequences.
 All aiding the participants to tolerate a wider range of emotional experiences than outside therapy.
 Dilution for therapeutic effect (Benjamin, 2019.)